ribo40/household/README.md

 ## Introduction
 Forecasting air pollution levels is critical for public health and environmental monitoring.
 This project focuses on modeling time-series data to predict CO and NO₂ levels.
 ## Project Workflow
-1.Data Preprocessing
+1. Data Preprocessing
-2.Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)
-3.Feature Engineering
+3. Feature Engineering
-4.Model Building
+4. Model Building
-5.Evaluation
+5. Evaluation
-6.Visualization and Reporting
+6. Visualization and Reporting